CreativeInquiry/terrapattern/download_area/README.md

 ## How to run

+Make sure you have these libraries

+	brew install geos

+and

+	gem install rgeos

 Assuming you have set your environment variables in a .env file in the parent directory, simply run

 	ruby download_area/download_area.rb